Paul3111/yahtzee/README.md

 npm run start:test
 ```

-Once you've installed the program and run the server, simply press play to start a new game when the game is displayed.
+Once you've installed the program and run the server, simply press play to start a new game.

-If it does not, navigate to `http://localhost:3000` to view the game.
+If it does not, navigate to `http://localhost:3000/` to view the game.
 <br/>

 ---